rust-lang-ru/book/rustbook-en/nostarch/chapter21.md

 For our final project, we’ll make a web server that says “hello” and looks like Figure 21-1 in a web browser.

-!hello from rust at *img/trpl21-01.png*

-Figure 21-1: Our final shared project

 Here is our plan for building the web server:

 1. Learn a bit about TCP and HTTP.